google/fscrypt/README.md

 ```
 tune2fs -O encrypt /dev/device
 ```

+Note that this does not actually encrypt any files.
+It just marks the filesystem as being allowed to contain encrypted files.

-To turn off encryption for your filesystem, run
+To turn off encryption for your filesystem, first delete all encrypted files and directories, then run
 ```
 fsck -fn /dev/device
 debugfs -w -R "feature -encrypt" /dev/device